 Key Takeaways

-• Screened porches are cheaper ($15,000-$35,000 typical) and offer the best fresh-air experience — but only usable 8-9 months per year in Coastal NC.
+- Screened porches offer the best fresh-air experience and the lowest cost, but they are only usable 8-9 months per year in Coastal NC.

-• Four-season sunrooms are expensive ($40,000-$90,000 typical) but usable 365 days per year and count as conditioned living space for resale.
+- Four-season sunrooms cost more but are usable 365 days per year and count as conditioned living space for resale.

-• Three-season sunrooms fall in the middle — vinyl windows, no HVAC, usable spring through fall.
+- Three-season sunrooms fall in the middle: vinyl windows, no HVAC, usable spring through fall.

-• Permits are required for both, though sunrooms face more rigorous structural and energy code review.
+- Permits are required for both, though sunrooms face more rigorous structural and energy code review.

 What Each Structure Actually Is